belzecue/BimDav_godot-rollback-netcode/README.md

 Overview
 --------

-This this is a quick overview of the different pieces that the addon includes.
+This is a quick overview of the different pieces that the addon includes.

 ### Singletons ###